unity-cli-skill

 Use with caution — the tool functions as designed and is well-maintained, but the reliance on shell execution and the presence of `rm -rf` in its workflows necessitate a thorough review of your AI agent's permissions before integrating it into production environments.

-Claude Code plugin for Unity — AI-driven scene editing, GameObject/Component manipulation, profiling, and C# REPL via 40+ built-in commands.
+Claude Code / Codex skill for Unity — AI-driven scene editing, GameObject/Component manipulation, profiling, and C# REPL via 40+ built-in commands.
 Works with any Unity 2022.3+ project.

 unity-cli-plugin